NicolasFive/Simple-ChartGPT/README.md

-# Simple ChartGPT
+# Simple ChatGPT
 [中文版本](README.zh.md)
 ## Introduction

-Simple ChartGPT is a ChartGPT API application that allows you to quickly build your own ChartGPT.Specially for areas where access to the official website of ChartGPT is restricted.
-It allows for quick setup and usage of ChartGPT.
+Simple ChatGPT is a ChatGPT API application that allows you to quickly build your own ChatGPT.Specially for areas where access to the official website of ChatGPT is restricted.
+It allows for quick setup and usage of ChatGPT.

 ## Deployment